secretstartups/handbook/account-based-marketing/demandbase/index.html.md

 ## Demandbase & Marketo
 {: #demandbase-marketo}
 <!-- DO NOT CHANGE THIS ANCHOR -->
-There is an integration between DemandBase and Marketo that allows marketers to push people lists from DemandBase to Marketo for targeting.
-For instructions on how to do this, go to the [campaigns and programs page](/handbook/marketing/marketing-operations/campaigns-and-programs#pushing-demandbase-lists-to-marketo).
+There is an integration between DemandBase and Marketo that allows marketers to push people lists from DemandBase to Marketo for targeting, however we are no longer using this.
+If you require assistance, please contact Marketing Ops.

 ## Field Marketing Use Cases within DB1
 {: #field-marketing-use-cases .gitlab-purple}